 - If you make sales on other platforms in addition to the Marketplace, you'll need to make sure you remit the tax you collected for those sales when you file.

 - If you're enrolled in AutoFile for New York, our system will handle the Marketplace sales deduction process automatically.

 How does this affect my TaxJar Report for New York?

-Your New York Sales Tax Report will be updated in July 2019 (when returns for sales after 6/1/19 are due) to specifically reflect sales that had tax collected and remitted by Marketplaces that are supported as Marketplace Facilitators in TaxJar Reports.
+We updated your New York Sales Tax Report to specifically reflect sales that had tax collected and remitted by Marketplaces that are supported as Marketplace Facilitators in TaxJar Reports.

 - These changes are similar to the Report updates for other states where the Marketplace Facilitator collects tax automatically.